tibbe/event/README.md

     git send-email --to <maintainer> <patch files>

 The maintainer is specified in the Cabal file.
-The maintainer will review your changes and may ask you to make changes to them.
-Make the changes to your local repository and use `git rebase` to massage them into nice, logical commits and resend the patches.
+The maintainer will review your patches and may ask you to make changes to them.
+Make the changes in your local repository and use `git rebase` to massage them into nice, logical commits and resend the patches.

 Building and running the tests